Parliamentary inquiry in Belgium

-The Chamber of Representatives, the lower house of the Belgian Federal Parliament, has the right to conduct parliamentary inquiries pursuant to article 56 of the Belgian Constitution, which provides that "Each Chamber has the right of inquiry".
+The Chamber of Representatives, the lower house of the Belgian Federal Parliament, has the right to conduct parliamentary inquiries pursuant to article 56 of the Belgian Constitution.
 The Senate also had a right to enquiry until 2014.
 Committees of inquiry were rarely set up until 20 years ago, and have been used increasingly in the recent past, dealing with matters deemed of major public concern or apparent governmental failure.

 The regional parliaments of Belgium also have the right to conduct parliamentary inquiries.

 Inquiries by the Chamber of Representatives

 Below are mentioned most but not all inquiries by the Chamber of Representatives before 1998.

 1880: Education reform and legislation

 May 5, 1880: Parliamentary inquiry commission concerning the moral and material situation of Belgium's primary education system, the results of the law of July 1, 1879, and the means used to inhibit implementation of this law.

 1909: Draft legislation

 March 10, 1909: Parliamentary inquiry in order to resolve the outcomes of the law of May 21, 1902 (a change in the militia law and the law on compensation for drafted men).